anshulkharb/YouGreen/README.md

 > Emissions factors for electricity by your monthly bill are based on state based figures from the EPA eGRID to get the state-by-state prices for energy, and the emissions factors are generated from the Department of Energy’s Energy Information Administration.
 On average, electricity sources emit 1.222 lbs CO2 per kWh.
 State CO2 emissions per kWh may vary greatly in accordance with the amount of clean energy in the energy supply (Vermont: 0.00668 lbs/kWh; Wyoming: 2.041lbs/kWh).
 (Source: (Source: EPA eGRID Summary Tables)

 For calculating the amount of CO2 produced per GB of data transfer, I'm taking 3kWh(Energy required for 1 GB of data transfer, which ranges from 3-7kWh) and 1.22lbs of CO2(average amount of CO2 produced per kWh of Energy generated), resulting in around 1.5kg CO2/GB.
-There're no hard and fast rules for such calculation but these are estimations, and I hope these estiamtions to be less.
+There're no hard and fast rules for such calculation but these are estimations, and I hope these estimations are not true.
 Please share if you have a better source of data.

+Please check out [this research paper](https://dl.acm.org/citation.cfm?doid=3290605.3300627) for more info.
 Also, check out [this](https://www.newscientist.com/article/2201769-a-small-youtube-design-change-could-drastically-cut-its-co2-emissions/), [this](https://www.theverge.com/2019/5/7/18531107/youtube-waste-energy-power-video-streaming-google) and [this](https://www.fastcompany.com/90346595/the-internets-youtube-habit-has-the-carbon-footprint-of-a-small-city).

 Now let's check some other numbers, [according to Netflix](https://help.netflix.com/en/node/87).